 For many decades, Bay Street and the commercial banking community in Canada have enjoyed relatively relaxed competitive environments while earning attractive financial spreads.
 The financial crisis of 2008 and the emergence of FinTech are beginning to shake-up the landscape.

-The passing in 2010 of Obamacare flipped the business model of health insurance on its head and revamped how the government pays health care providers for services rendered.
+The passing Obamacare in 2010 flipped the business model of health insurance on its head and revamped how the government pays health care providers for services rendered.
 These reforms fundamentally changed the incentives behind how healthcare is delivered.

-Under the old “fee-for-service” model healthcare providers were compensated strictly based on the volume of care they provided.
+Under the old “fee-for-service” model, healthcare providers were compensated strictly based on the volume of care they provided.
 In the new landscape, known in industry jargon as “population health”, providers are paid based on how well they can deliver more effective care at a better price.
 This has created a new emphasis on promoting healthy habits, thereby minimizing the need for costly hospital stays and treatments.

 The 2008 economic crash gave rise to the growing popularity of decentralized systems and the growth of blockchain and cryptocurrencies.
 Blockchain technology is essentially a shared and trustworthy infrastructure that many different actors can use; it is a decentralized ledger that keeps a record of all transactions that take place within and across a peer-to-peer network.